 All supporting documents, including letters of recommendation, should be completed using the online application.
 Any supplemental materials may be uploaded to the online application or e-mailed directly to the applicant’s prospective major department or program according to department or program specifications.

-One set of official transcripts of all previous academic work, including certification of degrees received or documentation of status upon leaving each institution, is required for each application submitted.
+One set of final official transcripts of all previous academic work completed after high school graduation, including certification of degrees received or documentation of status upon leaving each institution, is required for each application submitted.
 Only official records bearing the signature of the registrar and the seal of the issuing institution will be accepted.
 Applicants with academic work in progress who expect to complete a degree program before the intended date of enrollment at UC San Diego must submit evidence of degree conferral and a final academic record, as soon as they are available.
 The undergraduate degree must be completed prior to the start of graduate study.

-In all applications for graduate admission, official records bearing the signature of the registrar or other responsible academic officer and the seal of the issuing institution are required.
-However, true copies, facsimiles, or photostatic copies of foreign academic records will be accepted if, after the copies have been made, they have been personally signed and stamped by an educational official of the issuing institution, who certifies that they are exact copies of the original document.
-Properly signed copies should be sent instead of irreplaceable original documents.
+In all applications for graduate admission, official academic records bearing the signature of the registrar or other responsible academic officer and the seal of the issuing institution are required.
+If the institution does not issue duplicate records, the copy of the official record must be certified.
+Properly certified copies should be sent instead of irreplaceable original documents.
 Unless academic records are issued in English by the institution itself, certified English translations must accompany official documents written in a language other than English.

-Foreign academic records should show all courses attended each year, examinations passed, seminars completed, and grades or marks received in all institutions where formal records are maintained.
+Foreign academic records should show titles of all courses attended each year, years of study (or duration of study), examinations passed, seminars completed, and grades or marks received in all institutions where formal records are maintained.
 Official evidence of degree conferral must also be supplied, together with evidence of rank in class if possible.

 Most graduate programs require that applicants take the GRE.
 Contact the specific program for further information.
 Applicants who are applying for admission to a department, group, or school that requires that they take the GRE should do so as early as possible to insure the timely receipt of their score results.
 Applicants must take the GRE no later than fall in order to meet most departmental deadlines for admission.
 Consult the GRE website for further information.
 Only official scores sent to UC San Diego by ETS will be accepted for admission.

 Applicants should arrange to have three letters of recommendation submitted online to UC San Diego.
 If paper letters are necessary they must be mailed to the prospective major department, group, or school.
-(Recommendation forms can be printed from the online application site.)
 It is most important that letters of recommendation be completed by individuals in a position to analyze an applicant’s abilities and academic or professional promise.

 International applicants accepting admission to UC San Diego are required to certify that they possess sufficient funds to cover all fees, transportation, and living expenses during the first academic year of graduate enrollment at UC San Diego.
 An International Applicant Financial Statement, for the purpose of indicating the amount and source of funds available for graduate study, is made available to applicants after accepting admission; the financial statement must be submitted before visa forms can be provided.